SIA Ltd

 SIA Ltd was a UK Limited company specialising in Geographic Information System (GIS) software and services.
 The company offices were based in London, England.

+SIA products included Datamap, a PC-based mapping system with added features for transport and distribution managers.

 History

 The company was bought by Hometrack in July 2007.
 It was based near the Eccleston Square Hotel, off the A3213.